raxmech06/parkinglot/README.md

 2.) bin/parking_lot.sh <input file>

     To run the code so it accepts input from a file.
-    The file has been placed here parkinglot/src/main/resources/file_inputs.txt, so uncommenting the line #3 in parking_lot.sh (#arg1=./src/main/resources/file_inputs.txt) will run the input from a file by executing bin/parking_lot.sh
+    The file has been placed here parkinglot/src/main/resources/file_inputs.txt, so uncommenting the line #3 in parking_lot.sh (#arg1=./src/main/resources/file_inputs.txt) will run the input from a file by just executing: bin/parking_lot.sh

 3.) bin/parking_lot.sh